 - 2.1 The full planning application, plans and documents submitted by the Applicant can be viewed online via East Cambridgeshire District Council's Public Access online service, via the following link http://pa.eastcambs.gov.uk/online-applications/.
-Alternatively a paper copy is available to view at the East Cambridgeshire District Council offices, in the application file. - 2.2 This application has been called in to Planning Committee by Councillor James Palmer due to the nature of Chapel Lane and the general Great Fen Road area, which Councillor Palmer has always felt to be a residential street which happens to be outside of the town.
-Councillor Palmer is not in favour or against the application but feels it should be considered by the Planning Committee. - 2.3 Full planning permission is being sought for a single storey, detached dwelling on land to the west of 59A Great Fen Road with accommodation in the roof space.
+Alternatively a paper copy is available to view at the East Cambridgeshire District Council offices, in the application file. - 2.2 This application has been called into Planning Committee by Councillor Carol Sennitt as the application would add to the housing stock and should be considered.
+It is in an unsustainable location so may be considered for refusal hence it being called in. - 2.3 Full planning permission is being sought for a single storey, detached dwelling on land to the west of 59A Great Fen Road with accommodation in the roof space.
 When viewed from the front elevation fronting Great Fen Road the proposed dwelling has a maximum width including the porch of 7 metres, a depth of 17.5 metres, ridge height of 5.1 metres and eaves of 2.4 metres.
 Due to the constraints of the site the proposed dwelling would be at gable end to the highway.
 A driveway, parking and access will be provided to the south-east of the dwelling and private amenity space to the north-west.
 Amended plans were submitted which overcame concerns of the Local Highways Authority for manoeuvring within the site, and the Environment Agency in terms of contamination and an inadequate Flood Risk Assessment.